Lachrynier/mlops-project/reports/README.md

 >
 > Answer:

 We made use of Hydra config files.
 When an experiment is run, we log to wandb and pass all hydra config values to the wandb run config.
-Model weights are saved as artifacts under the wandb run. ...
+Model weights are saved as artifacts under the wandb run.
+All experiments were manually seeded and anything that could be interpreted as a hyperparameter was defined in the hydra configuration files.
+The seeding may not be completely thorough, as we only used the ```manual_seed``` method from PyTorch, while a more extensive method is available through PyTorch Lightning.

 ### Question 14